Prince Myingun

 Thu Mahar Thiri Dhammaraja (1844 – 20 September 1921), commonly known as Myingun Prince, was a royal prince during the late Konbaung dynasty.
 He is known for his role in the assassination of Crown Prince Kanaung in Myingun Myinkhondaing rebellion.

 Prince Myingun is portrayed as a villain by Burmese historians because his assassination of his father-in-law Crown Prince Kanaung, the kingdom's leading reformist, crippled attempts to modernize Burma's army and other institutions.

 Early life

 Myingun prince was born in 1844, before King Mindon ascended the throne, to Mindon prince and the Royal Queen of the Southern Gilded Chamber.
 His given name was Maung Myo Aye.
 He had a younger brother Myinkhondaing Prince.

 He first conferred the title of Thilawa and later Thu Mahar Thiri Dhammaraja, and received the appanage of Myingun.
 In 1858, he married his first cousin, Meen Cho Bo, Princess of Taungnyo, daughter of Crown Prince Kanaung, by his wife, Myauk-saung Shin Key.
-He also married to Saungnya Kolouptaw Shin O and Khinle Pya, the widow of his younger brother, the Prince of Myingundaing.
+He also married to saungya kolouptaw Shin O and Khinle Pya, the widow of his younger brother, the Prince of Myingundaing.